Optimized binning for response function reconstruction via Chebyshev expansions: Results

 To improve the binning resolution for relevant lepton-nucleus scattering observables in our approach we need to increase the number of low/medium energy eigenvalues.
 Therefore, decreasing \( \hbar\Omega \) is favored over increasing \( N_{\text{max}} \) to improve the binning resolution.
-However, achieving UV convergence at lower \( \hbar\Omega \) typically requires a larger \( N_{\text{max}} \), which increases the computational cost~\cite{Furnstahl:2012qg}.
+However, achieving ultraviolet convergence at lower \( \hbar\Omega \) typically requires a larger \( N_{\text{max}} \), which increases the computational cost~\cite{Furnstahl:2012qg}.
 Since \( N_{\text{max}} \) determines the dimensionality of the Hamiltonian matrix, all associated structures, such as wavefunctions, operator representations, and related quantities, scale accordingly.
 Maintaining comparable spectral resolution $\lambda$ generally requires increasing the number of Chebyshev moments if the Hamiltonian's total spectral range grows, since $N_{\text{mom}}$ depends on the ratio $\lambda / (\hbar \Omega N_{\text{max}})$ rather than purely on $\lambda$.

-When comparing to experimental data in Fig.~\ref{fig:e1}, we observe that in all three panels the binning reconstruction reproduces data very well and reconstruction uncertainties are negligibly small, i.e. the lower bound and upper bound of each bin basically coincide for all model spaces shown.
+When comparing to experimental data and to the theoretical result of Ref.~\cite{Bampa:2011fq}, performed with a realistic AV18 interaction, in Fig.~\ref{fig:e1}, we observe that in all three panels the binning reconstruction reproduces data very well and reconstruction uncertainties are negligibly small, i.e. the lower bound and upper bound of each bin basically coincide for all model spaces shown.
+As the eigenvalue density increases (i.e., as the discretization of the continuum improves), our binned curve approaches the smooth result of Ref.~\cite{Bampa:2011fq}.
+Both theoretical curves show a slight deviation from the first two experimental points, which is expected because magnetic-dipole contributions, which dominate near threshold, are neglected (see, e.g., Ref.~\cite{Arenhovel:1990yg}).
+When the results of Ref.~\cite{Bampa:2011fq} are averaged within the first bin, they are compatible with our binned reconstruction, confirming consistency in the threshold region.